Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Now, we have a better ActiveX Control Microsoft Date Time Picker - a Calendar Control that almost looks like a Combo Box on Form, and is very easy to use.
+Now, we have an even better alternative — the Microsoft Date and Time Picker (DTPicker), an ActiveX control that closely resembles a Combo Box and is extremely easy to use.

 Learn its Simple Usage.

-Let us get into a simple example to learn how to use this Calendar for a Date Field on a Form.
+Let us try a simple example to learn how to use this Calendar for a Date Field on a Form.

 1. Import the following Objects from C:\Program Files\Microsoft Office\Office11\Samples\Northwind.mdb sample database: